Matroid Secretary via Labeling Schemes: Graphic Matroids

-To show the theorem above, we will need the following lemmas.
+To show the above theorem, we first show, through the following lemmas, that Algorithm~\ref{alg:aux-graphic} returns a feasible solution.

-\begin{restatable}{lemma}{AUXConComp} At every step, the digraph $\AUX$ has maximum in-degree at most one.
-Therefore, every cycle of the underlying undirected graph has to be a directed cycle in $\AUX$, and $\AUX$ has at most one directed cycle per connected component. \end{restatable} \begin{proof} An edge $e$ oriented from $u$ to $v$ is added to $\AUX$ only if the in-degree of $v$ is 0, showing the first half of the statement.
+\begin{lemma} At every step, the digraph $\AUX$ has maximum in-degree at most one.
+Therefore, every cycle of the underlying undirected graph has to be a directed cycle in $\AUX$, and $\AUX$ has at most one directed cycle per connected component. \end{lemma} \begin{proof} An edge $e$ oriented from $u$ to $v$ is added to $\AUX$ only if the in-degree of $v$ is 0, showing the first half of the statement.
 The second half is easy to see and is a folklore result in graph theory. \end{proof}

-\begin{restatable}{lemma}{FeasibleGraphic} $\ALG_0$ is an independent set in the graphic matroid. \end{restatable} \begin{proof} Since $\ALG_0$ is a subset of the underlying graph of $\AUX$, the only possibility for a cycle $C$ to be present in $\ALG_0$ is that $C$ corresponds to some directed cycle in $\AUX$.
+\begin{lemma} $\ALG_0$ is an independent set in the graphic matroid. \end{lemma} \begin{proof} Since $\ALG_0$ is a subset of the underlying graph of $\AUX$, the only possibility for a cycle $C$ to be present in $\ALG_0$ is that $C$ corresponds to some directed cycle in $\AUX$.
 However, the last arriving edge $e$, with orientation $(u,v)$ in $\AUX$, cannot enter $\ALG_0$ since its tail $u$ has, at that moment, in-degree one in $\AUX$.
-Therefore, there are no cycles in $\ALG_0$. \end{proof} Let $e^*\in \OPT(E)$ be an optimal edge.
+Therefore, there are no cycles in $\ALG_0$. \end{proof} {\bf Labeling Scheme $\Lambda_0$.} We now present the labeling scheme we use to analyze Algorithm~\ref{alg:aux-graphic}.
+Let $e^*\in \OPT(E)$ be an optimal edge.
 In particular, $e^*\in E'$ is not a dummy edge.
 Let $t^*=t_{e^*}$ be its arrival time and $\vec{e}=(u^*,v^*)$ be the orientation of $e^*$ at time $t^*$.
 We are ready to define the labeling scheme that we use to analyze the basic algorithm.

-\begin{definition}[Labeling Scheme $\Lambda_0(e^*)$] On the interval $[t^*,1]$, we use the usual labeling scheme $\Lambda_\pi$ induced by any total order of $E$ such that $\pi_1=e^*$.
+On the interval $[t^*,1]$, we use the usual labeling scheme $\Lambda_\pi$ induced by any total order of $E$ such that $\pi_1=e^*$.
 For times $s<t_{e^*}$, we use a different labeling that depends on $u^*$ and $v^*$.
 Recall that for every vertex $v\in V$, there is exactly one edge oriented toward $v$ at time $s$, namely the unique edge in $\OPT(E_s)$ whose associated arc in $A(s)$ is oriented toward $v$.
 We assign label 1 to the edge oriented toward the head $v^*$ of $e^*$, and label 2 to the edge oriented toward the tail $u^*$.
-The remaining $r-2$ labels are assigned arbitrarily to the other elements of $\OPT(E_s)$. \end{definition}
+The remaining $r-2$ labels are assigned arbitrarily to the other elements of $\OPT(E_s)$.